Buddhism & Yoga: Harnessing Key Brain Circuitries for Healing & Happiness

 - Explain the brain’s ‘default mode’ and how it involves ongoing processes of craving and aversion while perpetuating ignorance.

-- Apply Buddhist, yoga and neuroscience principles and insights to increase one's understanding of traumatic and addictive conditioning in oneself and others.
+- Apply Buddhist, yoga and neuroscience principles and insights to increase one’s understanding of conditioning and habits rooted in fear and craving.

-- Explain how Buddhist and yoga methods may alter brain processes involved in the regulation and dysregulation of physiological and emotional systems, especially in posttraumatic fears and addictions.
+- Explain how Buddhist and yoga methods may alter brain processes involved in the regulation and dysregulation of physiological and emotional systems, especially in the midst of fear, anxiety, depression and addictions.

 - Practice Buddhist methods for cultivating concentration.

-- Practice trauma-sensitive Kripalu yoga methods that increase awareness and mindfulness of sensations, movements, and emotions.
+- Practice Kripalu yoga methods that increase awareness and mindfulness of sensations, movements, and emotions.

 - Practice Buddhist methods for cultivating mindfulness.